data-8/zero-to-data-8/deploy/connect_labs_and_homework.md

 # Connecting Data 8 Labs and Homework

+Now that our JupyterHub has the Data 8 computing environment, it's time to connect it with the course materials for the class (e.g., lectures, labs, and homeworks).
 This section covers how to get your own copies of the course labs and homeworks, so that you can modify them and distribute as you wish.

-Note that the course website template has a section for the course syllabus in the file `syllabus.md`.
-You can update the markdown table in this file in order to provide links to new homeworks and labs.
+We'll cover how to connect with the Data 8 textbook in the next section.

+## Distributing course content

+This section covers a few tips on how to distribute content for your Data 8 course.

-## Interact links
+### Interact links

 The primary way that material is distributed in Data 8 is via "interact links".
 These are links that, when clicked, will automatically pull new material into a students' file system on your JupyterHub, and then